-The Quadmester is a change from the Rotational Model currently offered at HWDSB.
+The Quadmester is a change from the regular four-course model offered at HWDSB.

 It divides the school year into four quarters or sections, with each quarter or section offering two face-to-face classes.
 This allows for more in-person learning with two classes at 150 minutes of instructional time for a total of 300 minutes of in-person learning every day.
 This means students will take 2 courses at a time, rather than 4 courses.
 This model will apply to both, face-to-face classes and e-learning classes.

 HWDSB will follow Public Health protocols and recommendations as well as Ministry direction to keep students safe in our schools.

 The Quadmester model will be offered in Semester 1 only.
 From Semester 2 all HWDSB secondary schools will be following the regular four-course model unless otherwise directed by the Ministry of Education and Hamilton Public Health Services.

 - Update to Families, May 21: Remote Learning Options Update and Information Session

 - Letter from the Director of Education to secondary students and families, May 11

 HWDSB is offering secondary remote learning in 2021-22 as an option for parents and student aged 18 years or older concerned about the on-going COVID-19 global pandemic.